Here’s the original text:

 Bob backed away from the zombies, firing.
 The tube of breath spray rolled toward him and slipped under his foot.
 He went flying, slamming against the dirt with a grunt.

-Sometimes when you have revisions smudge, it’s a good idea to look at what you were trying to do and not so much at the words written.
+When you have revision smudge, it’s a good idea to look at what you were trying to do and not so much at the words written.
 It’s not always about finding a spot for it, but making it fit the scene with whatever new changes caused the problem in the first place.

-Often, a quick tweak is all you need to fix a problem.
-Change a few words, move a line or two, and find a more interesting way to show what you wanted to show all along.
+Often, a quick tweak is all you need to fix it.
+Change a few words, move or delete a line or two, and find a more interesting way to show what you wanted to show all along.

 Do you find revision smudge when you edit?
 How do you handle the leftover bits that clog up otherwise good prose?